mainkoon81/Linear-Model-project-SAS/README.md

    - What we are aiming at is to build the best regression model by investigating the predictors’ contributions to a response variable, and the **possible interactions** between predictors.
    - Once we finalize our model,  we would check that the model assumptions are satisﬁed, so that we ensure the reliability of the model and carry out an actual prediction for a given data point.
    - First, plotting relationships between variables and producing a correlation matrix can give us a hint where to start dealing with collinearity that might reside within the variables.
+   - From the matrix below, we can expect that the response variable is somewhat correlated with ‘Murder’, ‘HS.Grad’, and ‘Illiteracy’ variables.
+   - Also, we can consider some significant correlations going on between “Murder & Illiteracy”, “HS.Grad & Illiteracy”, “Frost & Illiteracy”, “Income & HS.Grad”, thus need to start partially mitigating this multicollinearity, centering the predictors as follows.

 ```
 census.data <- read.csv('C:/Users/Minkun/Desktop/classes_1/30250_Linear Models ii/LAB/data/USCensusData.csv', header = T)
 pairs(census.data)